MandoV0/game-backlog/backend-ts/API_DOCUMENTATION.md

 ---

-## 🚀 Getting Started
+## Getting Started

 1. Install dependencies:
 ```bash
 npm install
 ```

-2. Set up your database using the provided `schema.sql`
+2. Set up your database using `src/schema.sql`.

-3. Create a `.env` file with your configuration
+3. Create a `.env` file with your configuration.

 4. Start the development server:
 ```bash
 npm run dev
 ```

-The API will be available at `http://localhost:3000`
+The API will be available at `http://localhost:PORT`.